-A teacher is expected to demonstrate consistently high standards of personal and professional conduct.
+A teacher is expected to demonstrate consistently high standards of A teacher is expected to define the conduction in a supersonal and professional conduct.
 The following statements define the behaviour and attitudes which set the required standard for conduct

-- Teachers uphoid public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: - treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - o having regard for the need to safeguard pupils' well-being, in
+- Teachers uphoid public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: - treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions showing tolerance of and respect for the rights of others

-- accordance with statutory provisions o showing tolerance of and respect for the rights of others o not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs o ensuring that personal beliefs are not expressed in ways which - exploit pupils' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and
+- on tundermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - o ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.